This post first published 10 June 2019, and updated 19 September 2021.

 Taewa are potatoes grown by early Māori and passed down to today.
 They are closer to the original potatoes that came out of South America than the ‘table potatoes’ discussed above.

 Breeding programs aimed at keeping these varieties alive mean that they can be found easily on garden center shelves in a range of varieties.
 They include Kowiniwini, Urenika, Huakaroro, and Moe Moe.

 For some great advice on growing taewa and other Māori crops, check out Tahuri Whenua.

 Why buy seed potatoes?

-Certified seed potatoes will cost between $5 and $15 depending on the size of the bag, and where you get them.
-They are more expensive than the potatoes in your pantry, but they are also guaranteed to be free of disease – making it heaps easier to get a good crop.
+Certified seed potatoes are more expensive than the potatoes in your pantry, but they are also guaranteed to be free of disease.
+That’s what the ‘certified’ means.

 Chitting means to let the potatoes start to go green and grow shoots.
 This gives them a head-start when you plant them and reduces the chance they’ll just rot in the soil.